Rates And On Indoor - Featured image for: The Ultimate Guide to Understanding the Impact of

 Effect of Air Exchange Rates on Health

-Low air exchange rates can lead to the accumulation of pollutants, including carbon dioxide (CO₂), volatile organic compounds (VOCs), and particulate matter.
+Low air exchange rates and on indoor air stagnation can lead to the accumulation of pollutants such as CO₂, VOCs, and particulate matter. including carbon dioxide (CO₂), volatile organic compounds (VOCs), and particulate matter.
 These conditions can exacerbate respiratory issues and contribute to poor overall health.

 Back to Top